skeres/kubernetes_tutorial/readme.md

-# Tutorial : learning Kubernetes using Minikube and the CLoud
+# Tutorial : learning Kubernetes using Minikube and CLoud

 Those tutorials are for you.